A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 3
+After 4 years of AoC I start to see some fruits of my work :) The first problem has been fairly trivial for me.
+For the second part, instead I was surprised how fast I could come up with an optimal solution.
+I tried to implement 3 different strategies, but the first 2 were not correct.
+Nonetheless, they helped me to understand what I was doing wrong.
+All in all was a successful day.
+Enjoyable!

 # Day 2
 Given the limited amount of days, this year the difficulty slope will be steep.
 While the first part was quite straightforward, adapting the algorithm for the